 There’s a free version as well as a paid version (Canva for Work).
 Free is all I’ve needed so far.
 Check it out here: Canva.com

 Watch Canva’s Simple Video Guide to Canva (below).
 In addition, they have an entire series of tutorials in Canva’s Design School that are editable and hands-on.
 A great learning tool!

 PicMonkey is also a favorite go-to online graphics tool.
 I opted for the paid version … thirty-some dollars a year and well worth it.
-I like that it will create .PNGs (transparent) image files as well as .JPGs.
+I like that it will create .PNG (transparent) image files as well as .JPG files.

 Check out the details here: PicMonkey.com